 A Discovery Of Witches series 2

 Based on Deborah Harkness’ All Souls trilogy about a witch (Teresa Palmer) and a vampire (Matthew Goode) thrown together against the fates, A Discovery Of Witches debuted on Sky in autumn 2018 (read our reviews here).
 The fantasy romance was renewed for series two and three in November 2018, and UK filming wrapped in December 2019.
-The new episodes are expected to arrive later in 2020.
+The new episodes are set to air on Sky One in January 2021.